 Beginning Monday, July 28, 2025, the Peru government launched a new page to show "real time" in-person ticket availability at Machu Picchu Cultural Center in the village of Aguas Calientes.
 This is the only way to track availability online for last-minute in person tickets to Machu Picchu.
 On the date the tickets are being sold, this page only shows the tickets available on the exact date of entry, which is typically the next day.
-However when excess travelers showed up, changes had to be made.
-Read what happened below.
-There is no archives for past sales.
+However when excess travelers show up, tickets can sell out for more than 1 day in advance.
+There is no archives to view past sales.

 Here's the link to the page that shows real-time ticket availability: https://tuboleto.cultura.pe/cusco/1000boletos